The following Real Estate information is available by phone with no more than five inquiries at one time:

 - Most recent transfer (volume and page)

-Requests for copies of field cards should be addressed to the Assessor’s Office and should include $1 per field card and a self-addressed, stamped envelope.
-The field cards are mailed out the same day the request is received.
+Requests for mailed copies of field cards should be addressed to the Assessor’s Office and must include $1.00 per field card and a self-addressed, stamped envelope.

 State Law requires that all taxable real property be revalued once every five years.
 All property in Greenwich was revalued effective with the Oct.
 1, 2015 Grand List year.
 The primary purpose of revaluation is to provide equitable assessment of all property types and classes.
 The revaluation process is not intended to increase revenue, but rather to keep the fair market values current.
 Greenwich’s next revaluation will be for the Oct.
 1, 2020 Grand List.

 Assessment change notices are mailed within 10 days of the Assessor’s signing of the Grand List for properties that undergo change in use, splits, mergers, new construction, demolition or revaluation.
 In a non-revaluation year, notices shall be sent by the end of January.
 In the year of a revaluation, notices shall be sent to all property owners by the end of February.